 - Summer – highlighter, mini sunscreen tube, fruity gum, summer motif button

 When to Splurge

 Every once in a while, there is an occasion for a little splurge.
 Alley and Rae sells witty, screen-printed shirts.
-Our favorite for workplace morale booster is this “Just a Girl with Goals” t-shirt.
+Our favorite tongue-in-cheek design for the workplace is this “I’m Not Feeling Worky Today” t-shirt.
 Browse their entire selection and I guarantee you’ll find something for you, your work partner, your best friend, and your mom!

 To celebrate a well-deserved promotion, birthday, work anniversary, or the holiday season (which is creeping up on us way too quickly, I must say!), the gift worth splurging on is a high-quality Knack backpack.
 Touted as the only bag you will ever need for your daily commute to work or school, international travel, the gym, or even camping, Knack bags are thoughtfully designed with pockets and zippers galore, as well as compartments that expand and collapse to fit your needs.
 If that’s not enough versatility for you, they are also available in a variety of sizes and colors.
 Seriously, check this bag out!